chirag04/react-native-in-app-utils/Readme.md

 # `react-native-in-app-utils`

-A react-native wrapper for handling in-app purchases.
+A react-native wrapper for handling in-app purchases in iOS.

-# Breaking Change
+## Breaking Change

 - Due to a major breaking change in RN 0.40+, use version 5 or higher of this lib when installing from npm.

-# Notes
+## Notes

 - You need an Apple Developer account to use in-app purchases.